cpfaff/rbefdata_paper/paper/rbefdata.md

 available data which is crucial for an effective reuse of data.
 The process of assisted discovery is highly likely to be enabled by the tight integration of semantic repositories in form of taxonomies and ontologies in emerging software solutions.

-This paper introduces the new R package called `rbefdata`.
-It is the companion package of the data management platform `BEFdata` (https://github.com/befdata/befdata).
-It enables a seamless access to data and metadata stored on the portal.
+This paper introduces a new R package called `rbefdata` which is the the companion package of the data management platform `BEFdata (https://github.com/befdata/befdata) (cite Karin).
+The R package enables seamless access to data and metadata stored on the portal.
 On top of that it allows for the integration of semantic repositories as it integrates with the `tematres` vocabulary server (http://www.vocabularyserver.com/).
 We showcase the functionality of the package available with version `0.3.5`.
 The workflow reconstructs a facet of an analysis that has been published by Lang et al. 2013 on nutrient retention along biodiveristy gradients.
 It is a 15N tracer experiment which aims to disentangle the effect of species mixtures on system N retention.
 The workflow depicts how to refine keywords for search in the thesaurus, ask for data access in the data management platform, download data into the R environment, inspect metadata, analyse the tracer experiment, and finally upload data and workflow scripts back to the data management platform.

 Karin: there are some papers talking about what users want from data repositories.
 These could be cited (e.g. Kerstin Bach).
 Motivate that